 Whilst the first movie's main sin was to be deeply dull and unoriginal as hell, its sequel chooses to also add "annoying", "boring" and "contrived" to the sin list.
 And it truly kills me, because the movie had potential to be mighty entertaining, but it wasted it completely by making it be like every adventure-fantasy ever made, only worse.

-The tone of the movie is completely disjointed and in the end it seems like three movies mushed into one single movie.
+The tone of the movie is completely disjointed and in the end, it seems like three movies mushed into one single movie.
 The story takes enormous leaps of logic and is overtly contrived in order to bring the characters and plot where it needs them.
-It has awfully stilted performances despite having a great cast (Emily Blunt and Jessica Chastain are certainly in the top 5 of great actresses working today, and Theron and Hemsworth are really great presences to have on screen).
+It has awfully stilted performances despite having a great cast (Emily Blunt and Jessica Chastain are certainly in the top 5 of great actresses working today, and Theron and Hemsworth are really great presences to have on-screen).
 And all of that derives from the fact that it is poorly directed; the studio chose Cedric Nicolas-Troyan, who had been the VFX supervisor for the first Snow White movie, and it really shows he is no director.
 The VFX might look great, but the direction doesn't.
 He is unable to control tone or character or even look, constantly swinging from overtly grim and dark, to bright and clean without no reason.

 In the end, the main problem, for me, is that the movie has no idea what it wants to be.
-On the one hand, it borrows heavily from The Lord of the Rings (the mirror functioning like the One Ring, and the Huntsman suddenly being this stand in for Aragorn) whilst it also tries desperately to be Frozen.
+On the one hand, it borrows heavily from The Lord of the Rings (the mirror functioning like the One Ring, and the Huntsman suddenly being this stand-in for Aragorn) whilst it also tries desperately to be Frozen.
 The problem is that these two stories crash one against the other and are almost impossible to mix; the darkness and grim tone of Tolkien's work is almost incompatible with the more kid-friendly atmosphere of Frozen.

-But the true reason that we are talking about this mess of a movie here, today, is not that it's a bad movie.
+But the true reason that I am talking about this mess of a movie here, today, is not that it's a bad movie.
 It's because it's a bad movie with a bad Costume Design that everybody inexplicably considers good Costume Design.
 No matter what review was I reading, everyone was pointing out the Costume Design as the only redeeming quality, and it's not.
 And I'll proceed to explain myself.

 DESIGNER VS. STUDIO